 What is customer success?

-At a recent conference that attracted many startup CEOs, I was surprised that majority of leaders erroneously boil down customer success to mean “customer retention”.
-They associate it with a combination of functions such as account management, professional services, customer on-boarding and technical support.
-While, customer success is all of these, it does not stop there.
+At a recent conference that attracted many startup CEOs, I was surprised that the majority of leaders erroneously boil down customer success to mean “customer retention”.
+They associate it with a combination of functions such as account management, professional services, customer onboarding, and technical support.
+While customer success is all of these, it does not stop there.

-Top performing companies track business impact to customers, establish voice of the customer programs to understand how to improve customer experiences, gain visibility on how well customers have adopted their solution and prioritize their product roadmap accordingly.
+Top performing companies track business impact to customers, establish the voice of the customer programs to understand how to improve customer experiences, gain visibility on how well customers have adopted their solution, and prioritize their product roadmap accordingly.
 And they set up processes to advance customers to higher levels of sophistication and maturity.
-Top performing companies have common metrics in place to drive cross-functional alignment among sales, marketing, product and customer success teams.
+Top performing companies have common metrics in place to drive cross-functional alignment among sales, marketing, product, and customer success teams.